Funding Programmes

 Funding Available

-Typically, a grant of up to 50K DKK is available for proposal preparation as a project partner or for EIC Accelerator proposals.
-For those taking the role as coordinator in an EU consortium, the maximum grant is 75k DKK.
+Typically, a grant of up to 75k DKK is available for proposal preparation as a project partner or for single beneficiaries.
+For those taking the role as coordinator in an EU consortium with at least 3 partners, the maximum grant is 100k DKK.

-Costs directly related to application writing are eligible, this includes hour consumption, travel, external consultancy assistance, etc. Applicants can receive up to 50% funding to cover relevant expenses during the grant period for the preparation of proposals.
+Costs directly related to application writing are eligible, this includes hour consumption, travel, and external consultancy assistance.
+The EUopSTART funding can cover 50% of relevant expenses during the grant period for the preparation of proposals.

 Requirements

-EUopSTART grants are awarded projects that benefit Danish research and innovation, and which will be conducted by public or private sector enterprises and research institutions resident in Denmark.
-Proof of a submitted EU application or invitation for EU negotiations will be required for the transfer of the grant.
+EUopSTART grants are awarded projects that benefit Danish research and innovation to be conducted by public or private sector enterprises and research institutions residing in Denmark.
+Proof of a submitted EU application or invitation for EU negotiations will be required for the payout of the grant.

-At least three partners must be involved in the proposed EU project to be awarded EUopSTART funding.
-The EIC Accelerator (SME instrument) and Eurostars programmes are, however, exempt from this requirement.
+At least 3 partners (at least 2 for the ERC Synergy Grant) must be involved in the proposed EU project to be awarded EUopSTART funding.
+Single applicant or two partner proposals for the EIC Pathfinder and EIC Transition, as well as the EIC Accelerator and Eurostars programmes are, however, exempt from this requirement.

 In the R&D projects, overall objectives should be to develop and advance state-of-the-art science and technology, and participants must present capacities for undertaking high-level research activities.